Naya Swiftwater

 Defining trait: Carries a past she rarely speaks of — and a strength built from surviving it.

 Naya Swiftwater lives with a quiet dignity earned through both beauty and pain.
-Born and raised in Silver Reach, Cascadia, she grew up deeply rooted in the traditions of the Tsa’huk people — a legacy she now honours through her work as a leather artisan, creating intricate, handmade pieces that carry the stories of those who came before her.
+Born and raised in Silver Reach, Cascadia, she was shaped by the traditions of the Tsa’huk people — a legacy she now honours through her work as a leather artisan, crafting intricate, handmade pieces that carry the stories of those who came before her.

 Britt Wolfe